-Fitting two new cots into your home isn’t absolutely necessary, at least at first.
+Sleeping babies in separate cots at home isn’t absolutely necessary, at least at first.

-Many parents find that sleeping their babies in the same cot (co-bedding) works well for at least the first few weeks or months.
+Many parents find that sleeping their babies in the same cot (co-bedding) works well, at least for the first few weeks or months.
 Research has shown that sleeping similar-sized young twins in the same cot does not mean they wake more often; in fact, their sleeping patterns become more similar.
-Multiples who are used to co-bedding do not disturb one another.
+Multiples that are used to co-bedding do not disturb one another.

 Reducing the risk of cot death

-What we do know is that placing a baby to sleep on their back reduces the risk, and that exposing a baby to cigarette smoke or overheating a baby increases the risk.
+Unfortunately we don't know why some babies die of SIDS.
+However, we do know placing a baby to sleep on their back reduces the risks of cot death, while exposing a baby to cigarette smoke or overheating increases the risk.

 All the advice that we now have for reducing the risk of cot death and other dangers, such as suffocation, is listed below.
 Remember that cot death is rare, so don’t let worrying about it stop you enjoying your babies’ first few months.
 But do follow the advice below to reduce the risks as much as possible.